Agents 101

 class to define a Message

-data model for messages to be exchanged between our agents.
+data model for messages to be exchanged between our Agents.
 We also need to provide Bob's address as a recipient address for reference.
-We can then create our agent alice
+We can then create our Agent alice

 , by providing the needed information for registration.
 We need to make sure it has enough balance in its wallet.
 We then proceed and define its functions.
 Remember that you need to provide the RECIPIENT_ADDRESS